kennit/delta_poker/README.md

 ```commandline
 show_report
 ```
+The maximum time for displaying the report or finishing the command depends on 2 parameters (which can also be given in the configuration file):
+- `max_retries`
+- `show_timeout`
-When issuing this command and it is successful, the result is also dumped on the server's disk, in the `results` directory.
+When issuing this command and it is successful (i.e. result is displayed), the result is also dumped on the server's disk, in the `results` directory.

-After reaching a consensus on all issues, every player must run one of the following commands to exit the game and the CLI
+After reaching consensus on all issues, every player must run one of the following commands to exit the game and the CLI
 ```commandline
 exit